ewelinascislowska/squares-and-circles/README.md

-# squares-and-circles
+# Squares-and-circles
-Every second element is a circle
+Every second element is a circle, made in JS